fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl5.rst

     extern bar();
     def baz(x) if x then foo() else bar();

-If you disable optimizations, the code you'll (soon) get from Kaleidoscope looks like this:
+If you disable optimizations, the code you'll (soon) getValue from Kaleidoscope looks like this:

 .. code-block:: llvm